keu/docs/guides/error-notifications-in-airflow.md

 ## Astronomer notifications

 If you are running Airflow with Astronomer Software or Astro, there are a number of options available for managing your Airflow notifications.
 All of the previous methods for sending task notifications from Airflow can be implemented on Astronomer.
-See the [Astronomer Software](https://docs.astronomer.io/software/airflow-alerts) and [Astro](https://docs.astronomer.io/astro/airflow-alerts) documentation to learn how to leverage notifications on the platform, including how to set up SMTP to enable email alerts.
+See the [Astronomer Software](https://docs.astronomer.io/software/airflow-alerts) and [Astro](https://docs.astronomer.io/astro/airflow-alerts) documentation to learn how to leverage notifications on the platform, including how to set up SMTP to enable email notifications.

 Astronomer also provides deployment and platform-level alerting to notify you if any aspect of your Airflow or Astronomer infrastructure is unhealthy.
-For more on that, including how to customize alerts for Software users, see [Alerting in Astronomer Software](https://docs.astronomer.io/software/platform-alerts).
+For more on that, including how to customize notifications for Software users, see [Alerting in Astronomer Software](https://docs.astronomer.io/software/platform-alerts).